Useful pages on the regulator website

 O&G permit holders must give preference (in terms of price, quality and timely delivery) to Mexican goods and domestic services, including the training and hiring, at technical and directive level, of Mexican nationals.

-As a general rule, foreign investment in the Mexico’s energy industry is protected by general bilateral investment treaties and free trade agreements.
+As a general rule, foreign investment in Mexico’s energy industry is protected by general bilateral investment treaties and free trade agreements.
 However, considering the state monopoly prior to the Energy Reform, an analysis of the specific treaty in each case is needed, as certain Mexican treaties provide for reserves (exclusions) regarding the Mexican energy industry.
 If an investment treaty does not have the respective reserves, it would suffice to qualify as an investor under the relevant treaty to be subject to the available protection.

 Other regulators it works closely with